Gothyoba/Gothyoba.github.io/readme.md

 Gothyoba

-This is a place for basically all of my HTML projects, which currently mainly include having an easy, spoiler-filled encyclopedia for those who want a quick reference on Penguinia lore.
+This is a place for my HTML projects.

 Link: https://Gothyoba.github.io